 Many of us will have experienced damp or condensation in our homes at some point.
 While it’s easy to pass these things off as no big deal, both can eventually lead to property issues if not protected against.

-Living in a property with damp can contribute to health problems so it’s important to resolve the issue as soon as possible.
+Living in a property with damp can contribute to health problems so it’s essential to resolve the issue as soon as possible.
 Furthermore, the worse the situation gets, the more it’s likely to cost to remove and repair any damage.

 Rising damp can also happen when the level of the ground outside your home is higher than your damp-proof course or there isn’t proper drainage available.
+To effectively treat rising damp, any defects or bridging issues will be required to be resolved before treatment can begin.

 - Damaged or rotting skirting boards or plaster.